partha-pkp/sample-visualizations/README.md

-# sample-visualizations
+# Sample Visualizations

-A few of my DataViz works
+#### 👨‍💻 Hi there!! 👋
+Please find the dashboard containing some of my data visualizations [here](https://partha-pkp.quarto.pub/sample-visualizations/)